sbulen/sjrbMIDI/README.md

 Use one of the examples as an easy starter.

+Documentation may be found here: https://github.com/sbulen/sjrbMIDI/blob/main/sjrbMIDI.pdf

 ## Limitations
 1. This does not honor any of the real-time MIDI messages at this time.
 Not sure PHP would be the platform to do that...
 2. This software is geared towards generating files in MIDI file format 1.
 3. I have not tested the SMPTE functions, only straight-up MIDI.